 This diagram shows the assembly after the left channel has been installed and the right channel is being put into place.
-The channels - particularly the right channel - are heavy, and require two people.
+The channels - particularly the right channel - are heavy, and best placed with two people.

-When the channel is in place, attach it to the square bearing with three flange bolts from bag TW6-6.
-Leave the nuts very loose so that the shroud can be slipped under the bolt heads in a later step.
+When the channel is in place, attach it to the square bearing with three flange bolts and nuts as shown, but leave the nuts loose so that the shroud can be slipped under the bolt heads in a later step.
 Lining up the holes between the channel and bearing after the first bolt is in place is much easier if a person on the ground lifts the channel slightly.